What is Lino or Linoleum Block for Linocut Stamp Carving:

 Transferring Images onto Lino:

 Images are easy to transfer onto lino.
-In addition to drawing an image onto the surface of the lino freehand, it is also possible to trace and transfer an image
+In addition to drawing an image onto the surface of the lino freehand, it is also possible to trace and transfer an image on the lino.

 Using Linocut or Lino Stamps:

 While many print artists use printing ink or paints to make lino prints, it is possible to use normal rubber stamping inks.
 Stamping inks work particularly well with smaller sized carvings.
 There are a number of ways of using a hand carved lino stamp.
 It can be mounted onto an acrylic block and stamped in the normal way or the lino can be placed onto a flat, solid surface and the paper placed on top of the stamp.
 Use a brayer or your hand to rub over the paper to make sure that the ink is evenly transferred.

 Lino is generally sold in sheets of varying sizes.
 Small sheets are ideal for smaller projects or for someone just trying lino carving.
 Larger sheets are better for bigger projects or for someone who intends to make many carvings.
 Lino is typically gray or rust red in color.
 The color has no effect on the finished carving.
 Lino suitable for carving is readily available from arts and crafts stores.
 Lino is generally much cheaper than soft block such as SpeedyCarve from Speedyball Art Products.